 A website that can’t be found is a very expensive brochure.

-SEO shouldn’t be an afterthought or an optional add-on – the foundations need to be built into the site from day one.
+SEO shouldn’t be an afterthought or an optional add-on.
+The foundations need to be built into the site from day one.
 Ask any designer you’re considering how they handle technical SEO basics: proper heading structure, page speed optimisation, mobile responsiveness, schema markup, clean URL structure, Google Search Console setup.

 If they look at you blankly or say “we can sort SEO later,” move on.
 Later almost never comes, and retrofitting SEO onto a poorly structured site is much harder than getting it right the first time.